7PH/promise-caching/README.md

 ## Usage

-Here is a TypeScript example of how you can use PromseCaching.
+Here is an example of how you can use promise-caching.

 ```typescript
 import {PromiseCaching} from "../src";